bleskes/sense_old/README.md

 - Add mappings to the KB.
 - Auto complete menu opens automatically when typing
 - Added the possibility to indicate an endpoint needs one or more indexes to KB (previously had 0 or more).
+- GET request ignore editor content and the editor is visually disabled.

 ### v0.6
 - Added support for username passwords in the url.